armanjindal/garden/content/digital-garden/Rhythm-Not-Momentum.md

 "Rhythm" isn't directional.
 You don't **have** to be going somewhere.
 Finding a rhythm can help you get to where you want to go (think rowing/military marching), but a deeper intention about how you are in the world.
 Unlike the strict directionality of momentum that necessitates a clear goal, rhythm can just as much be a feel.
 Interestingly it surmounts the distinction between what you are and where you are going (what Simone De Beauvoir in her incredible [Ethics of Ambiguity]() calls *facticity* and *transcendence*).
 Rhythm is a concept for self-understanding capturin, in a moment, both who you are and where you are going.

 Finally, the metaphor captures the dynamism of being.
-Rather than conceptualizing ourselves as static entities with singular directions (rock with momentum), rhythm is a metaphor that celebrates our constant movement.
+Rather than conceptualizing ourselves as static entities with singular directions (think: rock with momentum), rhythm is a metaphor that celebrates our constant movement.
 To live is to be moved.
-Moved by the people, landscapes, art, and nature, and in turn, to influence the people and situations we bring into our lives.
+Moved by the people, landscapes, art, and nature, and in turn, to influence the people and situations that bring joy into our lives.

 So when I next feel that tailwind of compounded consistency, instead of saying I've "got momentum," I will say, "I've found a *rhythm*."